SchlossLab/Schloss_PacBio16S_PeerJ_2015/PacBioManuscript.md

 the average quality score across the entire sequence read (C and D).

 **Figure 4.
-The percentage of unique sequences that could be classified using taxonomy references curated from the RDP, SILVA, or greengenes for the four types of samples that were sequenced across the six regions from the 16S rRNA gene.** Only the greengenes taxonomy reference provided species-level information.
+Percentage of unique sequences that could be classified.**
+Classifications were performed using taxonomy references curated from the RDP, SILVA, or greengenes databases for the four types of samples that were sequenced across the six regions from the 16S rRNA gene.
+Only the greengenes taxonomy reference provided species-level information.

 **Figure 5.
-The percentage of V1-V9 sequences that were predicted to have between 0 and 20 errors as a function of the error rate of the sequences.** The highest error rate, 0.52%, corresponds to what was observed before the pre-clustering step The smallest error rate (0.02%) corresponds to our previous observations using the 454 and MiSeq sequencing platforms.
+The percentage of V1-V9 sequences that were predicted to have between 0 and 20 errors as a function of the error rate of the sequences.** The highest error rate, 0.52%, corresponds to what was observed before the pre-clustering step.
+The smallest error rate (0.02%) corresponds to our previous observations using the 454 and MiSeq sequencing platforms.
 The predicted number of errors was assumed to follow a binomial distribution.